-Selling and Fulfillment Foundation allows you to check the inventory availability of a model item by specifying a child item or a set of attributes, such as style, size, and color.
+Sterling Selling and Fulfillment Foundation allows you to check the inventory availability of an item with variations by specifying a child item or a set of attributes, such as style, size, and color.
 For example, you can check the availability of open-toe shoes in size seven.

-If no children or attributes are specified when checking the availability of a model item, Selling and Fulfillment Foundation provides information about the model item and all its child items.
-If you specify a child item or a set of attributes, Selling and Fulfillment Foundation checks availability for only the items that meet the specified criteria.
+If no children or attributes are specified when checking the availability of an item with variations, Sterling Selling and Fulfillment Foundation provides information about the item with variations and all its child items.
+If you specify a child item or a set of attributes, Sterling Selling and Fulfillment Foundation checks availability for only the items that meet the specified criteria.

-Example 6-20 Filtering by Attributes and Child Items
+Filtering by Attributes and Child Items

-Table 6-1 provides inventory information about child items of the model item, Tshirt.
+The following table provides inventory information about child items of the item with variations, Tshirt.